 Item 1.
 Business.

-SMLP is a Delaware limited partnership that completed its IPO in October 2012.
+SMLP is a Delaware limited partnership.
 References to "we" or "our" refer collectively to SMLP and its subsidiaries.
 For additional information, see Note 1 to the consolidated financial statements.

 Item 1.
 Business is divided into the following sections: